Hard Water in Perth: Which Suburbs Are Worst?

 • Some southern Perth zones: as low as 29 mg/L

-The Australian Drinking Water Guidelines set an aesthetic guideline of 200 mg/L for hardness.
-Two Rocks exceeds this.
-It’s not a health risk.
-It’s a comfort and appliance issue.
+The Australian Drinking Water Guidelines set 200 mg/L as the aesthetic guideline for hardness.
+Two Rocks goes past that level.
+It is not a health risk.
+It is a comfort and appliance issue.

 What Does Hard Water Do to Perth Residents?